Looking for a list of personal goals examples for students?

 But now that I had graduated from college, what was next?
 Was the quarter-life crisis that I was facing going to keep me down in the dumps forever?

 As I sat in my new apartment with my college degree stuffed in an unpacked bag, I dug out a notebook and a pen.
 I started to brainstorm what I wanted my life to look like in five, 10, and 20 years.
 Sitting there, I asked myself, “What personal goals do I want to set in my life, now that my main goal of graduating college is behind me?”

 I knew that I needed to set some challenging and motivating long-term goals.
 When I woke up each and every day, I wanted to work towards them to live an increasingly better life.

 I wanted to accomplish my long-term goals post-college and I knew the first step was setting them.

 But that’s where you are already ahead of the game, as a college student.
 You see, you can take the personal goals you had as a student and begin applying them today to avoid the paralyzing question of “What do I do next?!” that I felt on my college graduation day.

-Here’s how to set goals for your personal life, plus a list of 11 long term goal ideas for college students.
+Here’s how to set goals for your personal life, plus a list of 11 long term goal ideas for college students, beyond academic goals.